RenePotocnik/RecRoom-Shirt-Printer/README.md

 If the image is not converted it will automatically get converted and dithered.

 ##
-After the data has been encoded, you will be prompted to import all data to RecRoom.\
+After the data has been encoded, you will be prompted to import it to RecRoom.\
 For this you'll have to **Configure** the `String Variable`.
 You will have to **replace** the existing one with a new one (see video below)\
-When you see the white `Value` input field, enter `y` in the script, tab back into RecRoom and _wait_
+When you see the white `Value` input field, enter `y` in the script.\
+Tab back into RecRoom and _wait_...

 https://user-images.githubusercontent.com/76653181/179419753-4981f9bb-0b66-47bb-8796-cbedddf5ef56.mp4